United move not down to money - Watt

 Former Celtic forward Watt made his debut for United - his 13th club in 12 years - off the bench in Tuesday's league defeat to St Mirren.

-Having joined in the form of his life, with 10 goals in all competitions already a personal record in a single season, his decision to leave Lanarkshire after a settled two-year spell was questioned by some.
+Having moved to Tannadice in the form of his life, with 10 goals in all competitions already a personal record in a single season, his decision to leave Lanarkshire after a settled two-year spell was questioned by some.

 "I don't care about people's reactions," Watt added.
 "Motherwell were good for Tony Watt - but Tony Watt was good for Motherwell.